 Overview Joseph Brinton, an outspoken member of the Society of Friends from southeastern Pennsylvania, was active in the Wilburite schisms of the 1850s and 1860's in New England.
 His family papers include his own journals, as well as his extensive correspondence.
 This collection also includes the correspondence of his two wives, Mary H. Brinton and Anna H. Brinton.

-Scope and Content note This collection is comprised of the single volume oversize manuscript written by Joshua Maule, describing Hannah Hall's religious visit to England, Scotland, and Ireland.
+Overview This manuscript, written by Joshua Maule, describes Hannah Hall's religious visit to England, Scotland, and Ireland.
 The manuscript describes her trip, including details of her travel, meetings attended, and Quaker families visited.
 The volume includes extracts of some of Hall's letters.

 Overview Edward F. Stratton (1876-1968) was a Quaker from Salem and Barnesville, Ohio.
 He served as Curator of the Salem Quarterly Meeting records and was Librarian of the Friends Society, Salem, Ohio.
 The collection contains historical and biographical information compiled by Edward F. Stratton about the Maule, Stratton, Williams, and related Ohio Quaker families, especially those involved in separations in Ohio Yearly Meeting.
 Of particular interest are Joshua's Maule's diaries and correspondence...